Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Is Sports Betting Legal in Canada?

 Ontario is the clearest example of a regulated open market.
-In Ontario, an operator must be registered by the Alcohol and Gaming Commission of Ontario and, except for OLG.ca, have an operating agreement with iGaming Ontario to be fully authorized in the provincial iGaming market.
+In Ontario, an operator must be registered by the Alcohol and Gaming Commission of Ontario (AGCO) and, except for OLG.ca, hold an operating agreement with iGaming Ontario to be fully authorized in the provincial iGaming market.
 Those requirements include standards for game integrity, fairness, player protection, social responsibility, and controls against underage access.

 Offshore sportsbooks are different.
 They may be available to Canadian players and may offer useful features like crypto, larger casino lobbies, international sports markets, or broader bonuses, but they are not the same as province-regulated platforms.
 That does not automatically make them bad choices, but it does mean players should check licensing, terms, banking rules, responsible gambling tools, and local requirements before creating an account.